DiegoE0127/Linkbot-Music/README.md

 # Linkbot-Music

-A little project I started in middle school but never fully finished...
+A little project I started in middle school but never got to finish completely...

+Click on the .ch file to view the code I currently have.

 Todo List:
  - Figure out why the robots would sometimes go out of sync